Last Updated on April 1, 2022

 6. challenge city leaders

 What do you feel can be improved in your city?
-Is it recycling, urban agriculture, renewable energy, transportation?
-Find out how to contact your local officials about it – send them tweets, emails, letters or phone calls.
+Is it recycling, urban agriculture, renewable energy, or transportation?
+Find out how to contact your local officials about it — communicate through tweets, emails, letters, or phone calls.

 Trust me when I say, they want to hear from you.
 Calling them especially leaves an impact because not many people do, but it takes only a few minutes of your time.
 All you have to say is your name, the topic/bill you want supported, and the reason/benefits behind it.